World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Two winged antelope with high foreheads and large eyes.
 They appear to be an adult and a fawn, but are in fact adults of two races, for comparison: trench (large) and plains (small).
 Wingbok are one of a dozen intelligent species on Tharn, a biospherical experiment.

 Wingbok are at the weight limit for practical flight on Tharn's surface--and that's near the minimum size for an intelligent being.
 Wingbok up on the plains, where the air's thin and oxygen scant, are much smaller; those in the trenches grow up to twice their weight--and brain size!
-Each trench holds a distinct race, with little in common except that all trench wingbok consider the plains wingbok not to be quite... people.
+Since these air oases are isolated by thin-aired plateaus, each trench holds a distinct race, with little in common... except that all trench wingbok consider the plains wingbok to be not-quite-people.
 And as we'll see, they may be right.
-Distribution map of a intelligent species called trench wingbok, native to Tharn, a dry thin-aired world

 A trench wingbok showing the white underside of her wings, used for semaphoring.
 One of a dozen intelligent species on Tharn, a biospherical experiment.